Real Estate and Planning PhD Opportunities

 We have funded places available each year for September entry, and these are awarded on the basis of outstanding academic merit.

-Our PhD scholarships cover fees and stipend, and are renewable for a further three years subject to performance.
+Our departmental PhD scholarships cover fees and stipend for three years subject to performance.

 Please see the PhD scholarships section for further information on the Real Estate and Planning Scholarship Awards.